bekk/azure-workshop/README.md

     - An origin group with health checking
     - An origin pointing to your storage account
     - Routing rules for traffic forwarding
-    - A custom domain with managed TLS certificate
+    - A custom domain with managed TLS certificate (when enabled, later)
-    - DNS records (CNAME and validation) automatically
+    - DNS records (CNAME and validation) automatically (when enabled, later)

 ## DNS